-Bellow A grade example, after strong risk flows on dollar/equity side, many highs and lows inside structure, soft rounding towards end with higher lows and then strong pop.
+Bellow A grade example, after high risk flows on dollar/equity side, many highs and lows inside structure, soft rounding towards end with higher lows and then strong pop.
 Setup on DAX German index.
 Setup also had solid volume on the impulse leg ahead, where the pullback leg is visible a lot more shallow than the initial bullish impulse leg ahead.
-Those kind of variables add to stack for A grade play.
+That kind of variable adds to stack for A grade play.

 Some more overall examples

-Volume is important factor to look on those plays, however it is not always of help.
-In fact in most cases it is not, however when it is it could be difference between B and A grade play.
-One of best volume micro patterns on accumulation breakout play is absorption of large offers at supply level, ahead of breakout.
-Large player will remove the key obstracle and then let the overall market to push the price into breakout move.
+Volume is an important factor to look on those plays, however, it is not always of help.
+In fact, in most cases, it is not, however when it is, it could be a difference between B and A grade play.
+One of the best volume micro patterns on accumulation breakout play is the absorption of large offers at the supply level, ahead of breakout.
+The large player will remove the key obstacle and then let the overall market push the price into a breakout move.

 Bellow such example on Bitcoin:

-Another example was on ALQA ticker when large offer was soaked right at the last third high and after the price shot higher.
-Did not save the screenshots of Level 2, only chart was saved.
-But the setup is similar to above on Bitcoin.
-This setup is also part of Type 1 short trap explained on article "Short trap".
+Another example was on the ALQA ticker when the large offer was soaked right at last third high and after the price shot higher.
+I did not save the screenshots of Level 2, only the chart was saved.
+But the setup is similar to the above on Bitcoin.
+This setup is also part of Type 1 short trap explained in the article "Short trap."

-Trading Bitcoin solves that problem as it is more liquid and with use of leverage/margin can fill the potential profit gap as compared to alternative coins.
-But there is downside again which is less plays, opportunity cost.
+Trading Bitcoin solves that problem as it is more liquid and, with leverage/margin, can fill the potential profit gap compared to alternative coins.
+But there is downside again, which is fewer plays, opportunity cost.

-If entry is missed on initial breakout, or if trader has not filled near the lows ahead of the break of accumulation structure, then best is to wait for dip back to breakout level to fill, because statistically this area is the most likely to reject/ bounce as many traders will try to fill there with limit orders.
+If entry is missed on initial breakout, or if trader has not filled near the lows ahead of the break of accumulation structure, then best is to wait for dip back to breakout level to fill, because statistically this area is the most likely to reject/bounces many traders will try to fill there with limit orders.

-Bellow is example of trading US30 equity index with pullback accumulation legs, the blue rectangle charts are highlighted as part of larger macro play where US equities were under strong trend, strong fundamentals and larger risk off flows as part of macro play, along which M1 pullback accumulation pattern might be used for entry.
+BBelowis example of trading US30 equity index with pullback accumulation legs, the blue rectangle charts are highlighted as part of the larger macro play where US equities were under strong trend, strong fundamentals, and larger risk-off flows as part of macro play, along which M1 pullback accumulation pattern might be used for entry.

-Crypto example bellow of accumulation pullback leg (after impulse) on BCHSV where large offer got removed that was sitting at the supply level, and after that there was quick influx of buy orders forming strong push.
-Strong impulsive leg on heavy volume, followed by consistent lower highs (but lows holding) and then microshelf after last high, then removal of large offer at supply and then pop upwards.
+Crypto example below of accumulation pullback leg (after impulse) on BCHSV where the large offer was removed was sitting at the supply level.
+After that, there was a quick influx of buy orders forming a strong push.
+Strong impulsive leg on heavy volume, followed by consistent lower highs (but lows holding) and then micro shelf after last high, then removing the large offer at supply and then pop upwards.
 All stages of structure should match for A grade play, additional to catalyst or other higher macro variables.

-The focus is not on what the suggestion for entries are on those setups from my side, because as any pattern there are many ways to play it, the focus should be on variables that potentially identify the pattern.
-Reader should also have in mind that article uses only setups that were successful in delivering the expected move, by no means is that what will happen on every setup or even 3/4rds of them.
-Those just as much as any other patterns require proper risk management so that failed setups are cut as quickly as possible in order to have edge on play.
+The focus is not on what the suggestion for entries is on those setups from my side because, as with any pattern, there are many ways to play it, the focus should be on variables that potentially identify the pattern.
+Reader should also have in mind that the article uses only setups that were successful in delivering the expected move, by no means is that what will happen on every setup or even 3/4rds of them.
+Those just as much as any other patterns require proper risk management, so that failed setups are cut as quickly as possible to have the edge on the play.